How to use Chrome Dark mode on your Mac: The easy way no one told you about

 One Switch lives in your menu bar and has really simple toggles for things like Dark mode, pairing headphones via Bluetooth, turning on night shift, and cleaning up your desktop (hiding and showing files and folders) in a pinch.
 It’s perfect for those who like Dark mode for Chrome but don’t want their whole system to remain Dark all the time.
 You can turn on Dark mode in One Switch, use Chrome, and then turn it off when you’re done.

-In Chrome, there are flags (settings, really) that can turn tons of features on and off.
+In Chrome, there are flags (basically, experimental features) that can turn tons of functions on and off.
 One of those features is the Auto Dark Mode for Web Contents, which is actually pretty awesome.

-- In Chrome, type chrome://flags into the URL field and press Return.
+- Open Chrome browser and insert chrome://flags/#enable-force-dark into the URL field and press Return.

 - Click Default next to it > Enabled.